Methods for Parents to Deal with Facebook Bullying

-- The first thing to always do when going through Facebook cyber bullying is to ensure that all forms of communication and evidences of hateful speech, romans, and offensive words are well documented.
-Victims of bullying should ensure that all evidences are well documented and saved inform of print outs or screenshots.
+- The first thing to always do when going through Facebook cyberbullying is to ensure that all forms of communication and evidence of hateful speech, Romans, and offensive words are well documented.
+Victims of bullying should ensure that all evidence is well documented and saved inform of printouts or screenshots.

 - Ensure that you do not keep the experiences of Facebook bullying a secret.
-Victims of Facebook cyber bullying should ensure that they have someone to confide in and relate their personal ordeals to.
+Victims of Facebook cyberbullying should ensure that they have someone to confide in and relate to their personal ordeals.
 In situations when you don't feel like reporting to a person, victims should avoid keeping their problems a secret.
-They should try to report to Facebook team as early and soon as possible.
-A problem shared they say is half solved.
+They should try to report to the Facebook team as early and soon as possible.
+A problem shared, they say, is half solved.

-- All victims of Facebook cyber bullying should ensure that they do not fight back with the urge to take revenge or retaliate against their bully.
-Once a victim retaliates, he or she is automatically is no longer a victim but becomes the bully himself.
+- All victims of Facebook cyberbullying should ensure that they do not fight back with the urge to take revenge or retaliate against their bully.
+Once a victim retaliates, they are automatically no longer a victim but become the bully himself.

 Facebook bullying is becoming a common scenario amongst teens and kids.
 Parents should try as much as possible to prevent their kids from Facebook cyberbullying as a whole by making use of an advanced monitoring program like FamiSafe.
 It is easy to set up and use and is also available for a free trial download.